It’s 10 minutes of work, including cleanup, over a 24 hour period.

-- cover bowl with plastic wrap (or a plate), let rest at room temperature at least 12 hours, but 18 or 24 is fine too.
+1st nap: Cover bowl with a plate. let rest at room temperature at least 12 hours, but 18 or 24 is fine too.

-- 1st nap: sprinkle LOTS of flour on a surface. remove the sticky dough from the bowl and dump it on the surface. sprinkle a lot of flour on the dough. fold it over on itself once or twice. cover with the plastic wrap and leave it alone for 15 minutes.
+2nd nap: Sprinkle LOTS of flour on a surface. remove the sticky dough from the bowl and dump it on the surface. sprinkle a lot of flour on the dough. fold it over on itself once or twice. cover with a smooth cotton towel and leave it alone for 15 minutes.

-- 2nd nap: find a cotton towel that is not terrycloth (a kitchen towel, not a bath towel). sprinkle it with a lot of flour. shape the dough into a ball (or as close to a ball as you can get it, given that it may be very mushy). as you are tucking the dough into a ball, keep the smooth side up. put it in the towel. leave it alone for 1.5 hours.
+3rd nap: Shape the dough into a ball (or as close to a ball as you can get it, given that it may be very mushy). as you are tucking the dough into a ball, keep the smooth side up. cover with the towel. leave it alone for 1.5 hours.

-- after 1.5 hours, turn the oven on to 450 degrees.
-Put a large pot for which you have a cover into the oven.
+Preheat oven AND pot: Put a large pot for which you have a cover into the oven.
 (A 4 quart pot is good, but bigger is ok too.
 Cast iron, pyrex, stainless, or ceramic are all fine.)
-Go away for 30 minutes.
+Preheat the oven at 450 degrees F (232 C) for 30 minutes.

 - it’s hard to cut the bread when it’s hot, so use a sharp knife and saw gently, but it is delicious hot! have butter ready.